educational-resources-and-services/bibletags-widget/README.md

 ### ToDo's

 * Jesse:
-  confirm that USFM is free to use (unrestricted)
     ask Jesse about all markup options - osis (xml), usx (xml counterpart to usfm)
      - usfm 3 milestones, named-attributes allows for overlapping common Bible search language exists?  json-ld, named attributes, url-query